Points 1#: Operating Parameters

 Begin with selecting the correct bending rolls to roll the part on.
 Modern plate rolling machines are usually cambered (crowned) at 50% of the full-rated value of the machine.
 Therefore, a 2-inch machine is cambered to roll a 1-inch plate.
 All plate bending machines are really designed to function best when used to half their working value.

-Problems arise when the upper limits of any plate bending machine are approached, be it roll former or press brake.
+Problems arise when the upper limits of any plate rolling machine are approached, be it roll former or press brake.
 That means that even a small increase in thickness can make a difference in the way the rolls will perform.

 Points 2#: Right-size Roller